+What Can We Do?
 The objective was to ensure that East Elk Creek had sufficient flows appropriated under the state's Instream Flow and Natural Lake Level Program that would result in reasonable preservation of the natural environment.
-CPW worked through the ISF program to appropriate the required water rights because by statute only the CWCB can hold such water rights.
+CPW worked through the ISFP to appropriate the required water rights because by statute only the CWCB can hold such water rights.